Anand Panyarachun

-Anand Panyarachun (อานันท์ ปันยารชุน, RTGS: Anan Panyarachun, [ʔāː.nān pān.jāː.rā.t͡ɕʰūn]; born 9 August 1932) was Thailand's Prime Minister twice: once in 1991–1992 and again during the latter half of 1992.
-He was effective in initiating economic and political reforms, one of which was the drafting of Thailand's "Peoples' Constitution", which was promulgated in 1997 and abrogated in 2006.
+Anand Panyarachun (อานันท์ ปันยารชุน, RTGS: Anan Panyarachun, [ʔāː.nān pān.jāː.rā.t͡ɕʰūn]; born 9 August 1932) is a Thai retired politician who served as the Prime Minister of Thailand for two terms, first from 1991 to 1992 and again for a brief period during the latter half of 1992.
+He was effective in initiating economic and political reforms, one of which was the drafting of Thailand's "People's Constitution", which was promulgated in 1997 and abrogated in 2006.
 Anand received a Ramon Magsaysay Award for Government Service in 1997.
+He was a supporter of liberal corporatism.

 Education career in civil service and business

-Anand was the youngest of twelve children of a wealthy family of Mon heritage on his father's side and Thai-Chinese (Hokkien) on his mother's.
+Anand was the youngest of twelve children of a wealthy family of Mon heritage on his father's side and Thai-Chinese mixed on his mother's.
 His father, Sern was a son of a high-ranking official of Mon ancestry.
 His father studied in England on a king's scholarship, and later oversaw all royal schools and thereafter a successful businessman in the 1930s.
 His paternal grandfather built an ethnic Mon monastery in Ratchaburi called Wat Khao Chon Phran.
-According to Anand, he inherited his Chinese heritage from his maternal grandmother, whose surname was Lau (刘).
-His Chinese ancestors came to Thailand in the mid-18th century and eventually became one of the country's most prominent Chinese families.
+According to Anand, he inherited his Chinese heritage from his mixed ethnic Chinese-Mon maternal grandmother, whose surname was Lau (刘).
+His Chinese ancestors came to Thailand in the mid-18th century and eventually became one of the country's most prominent Chinese descent families.
 He is distantly related to Korn Chatikavanij through this branch of his family.
 Anand attended Dulwich College and later read law at Trinity College, Cambridge, graduating with honours in 1955.

 Anand spent 23 years in the foreign service, serving at times as the Ambassador of Thailand to the United Nations, Canada, the United States, and West Germany.
 In January 1976 he was appointed Permanent Secretary of the foreign ministry, and played a leading role in ensuring the US military withdrawal from Thailand.
 Following that year's October coup, Anand was branded a communist by the military during the subsequent political witch hunts, presumably for the Foreign Ministry's role in the normalisation of diplomatic relations between Thailand and the People's Republic of China.
 Although the civil service panel set up to investigate the allegations cleared him of any wrongdoing, Anand was put into relatively unimportant posts and in 1979 left the public sector for the private.
 He became the Vice-Chairman of the Saha-Union Group in 1979 and the Chairman of the Board of Directors in 1991.
 He has been a Director of Siam Commercial Bank since 1984.